-Please note that entrants are encouraged to use written documentation.
+Please note that entrants are encouraged to present some form of written documentation.
 Entrants are also welcome and encouraged to document their work in other ways (verbally, poster, video, etc).
 Written documentation is not expressly required to enter the competition, but entrants are responsible for providing the judges with clear and authoritative evidence of their research and processes.
 If an entrant chooses to present documentation in a video or verbally, it should be no longer than 20 minutes.

-Due to time constraints, all documentation MUST be submitted in advance of the competition .
-Documentation should be e-mailed to the Kingdom MOAS, Mistress Elena Hylton (firstname.lastname@example.org).
+Due to time constraints, all documentation MUST be submitted in advance of the competition.
+Documentation should be e-mailed to the Kingdom MOAS, Mistress Amalie von Hohensee (firstname.lastname@example.org).
+Please note that submission deadlines differ by entry type.
+For a list of deadlines, please refer to the “Important Deadlines” section on the bottom of this page.
 If you have any questions/concerns involving accessibility please reach out to us in advance of the competition, we are committed to making this competition as broadly accessible as possible and have many possible solutions we can discuss.
 See On Accessibility for more information.

 Written documentation is assessed for the information it provides, not spelling or typos, to improve access for people with language-based disabilities and non-native English speakers.